-The Stigma of Personality Disorders
+The Stigma of a Personality Disorder Diagnosis

-Some personality disorders are more understood and accepted than others, such as obsessive compulsive disorder versus the often misunderstood (and misnamed) borderline personality disorder.
+Some personality disorders are more understood and accepted than others.
+Such as obsessive compulsive disorder versus the often misunderstood (and misnamed) borderline personality disorder.
 Other personality disorders, such as antisocial personality disorder, can leave one completely ostracised or feared by others.
 What are the implications of this on the patient’s future?

 Worst is that stigma and discrimination exists towards personality disorders even in the mental health industry itself.
-For a long time there was the idea in the mental health community that those with personality disorders were untreatable or a waste of time, and sadly, this attitude can still be found.
+For a long time there was the idea in the mental health community that those with personality disorders were untreatable or a waste of time.
+And sadly, this attitude can still be found.